Going onstage (www.esplanade.com).

 That’s really impossible to say.
 To me, all of the recordings I have made and all of the music I have written over the years is like one long song, or one long story divided up into different chapters, with different tones, different characters coming and going and sometimes wildly different temperatures represented.

-Every record and every piece that I have done has been offered with the idea of trying to reconcile the things that I love about music and that have had resonance to me, with what I perceive are my favourite aspects of the musicians that I have hired to join me on this or that particular part of the journey.
+Every record and every piece that I have done has been offered with the idea of trying to reconcile the things that I love about music and that have had resonance to me, with what I perceive are my favorite aspects of the musicians that I have hired to join me on this or that particular part of the journey.

 But at the same time, all of those pieces are still alive and in progress.
 The way they may have existed on this or that record only represents a part of what a certain piece can or could be.
 Each time is new.